 Somatic Hypermutation of Immunoglobulin Heavy-Chain Variable Gene

 Normal B-cell development involves an antigen-independent phase and an antigen-dependent phase.
 During the antigen-independent phase, B cells undergo rearrangement of the variable (V), diversity (D), and joining (J) genes in the bone marrow.
 Somatic mutation of the heavy- and light-chain variable gene occurs after encounter with antigen in the germinal center.
 Assessment for somatic hypermutation of immunoglobulin heavy-chain variable gene (IGHV) defines two subsets of CLL.
-Approximately 50% of CLL cases have somatic hypermutation (>2% deviation from germline sequence) of the IGHV gene and thus appear to arise from postgerminal B cells, whereas the subset of CLL lacking IGHV gene hypermutation (≤2% deviation from germline sequence) appears to ...
+Approximately 50% of CLL cases have somatic hypermutation (>2% deviation from germline sequence) of the IGHV gene and thus appear to arise from postgerminal B cells, whereas the subset of CLL lacking IGHV gene hypermutation (≤2% deviation ...